MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/functions/function-savedata-loaddata.md

 The **LoadData** function re-loads a collection by name that was previously saved with **SaveData**.
 You can't use this function to load a collection from another source.

-Use these functions to improve app startup performance by caching data in the **[App.OnStart](../controls/control-screen.md#additional-properties)** formula on a first run and then re-loading the local data on subsequent runs.
+Use these functions to improve app startup performance by caching data in the **[App.OnStart](../controls/control-screen.md#additional-properties)** formula on a first run and then re-loading the local cache on subsequent runs.
 These functions can also be used to add [simple offline capabilities](../offline-apps.md) to your app.

 These functions cannot be used inside a browser either when authoring the app in the Studio or running the app in the Web Player.
 Use a native player on a device to test your app during development.